JoshuaWise/koa-vapr-comparison/README.md

 }
 ```

 Koa was written in a time when the usage of high-level asynchronous constructs was not common (at least within the Node.js community).
-Despite utilizing promises and async functions, Koa uses Node.js streams to represent request and response bodies, resulting in a reduction of both power and elegance, and opening up opportunities for improper resource management (memory leaks).
+Despite utilizing promises and async functions, Koa uses Node.js streams to represent request and response bodies, resulting in a reduction of both power and elegance.

 ![Graph of the categorization of relevant asynchronous constructs](./images/async-graph.png)